 Study Table Two carefully and answer the following questions (you may want to compare the data on this table with the data in Table One) :

 - Which African country has had the highest rate of Average Annual GDP growth over the past thirty five years?
 Look back at the map that records the primary products and exports of African countries.
 What is/are the primary exports of this country?

 - Have more countries’ GDPs annually grown by more than five percent or less than five percent?
 Have any countries annual GDP percent growth dropped instead of risen?

 - Look at the earlier map that identifies natural resources and exports.
 Identify three countries that export petroleum.
 How rapidly did their GDP grow over the last thirty five years?

 - Look at the earlier map that identifies natural resources.
 Identify five countries whose primary export is an agricultural product.
 How rapidly did their GDP grow over the last thirty five years?

 - Based on the information you retrieved in answering the previous questions, what relationship, if any, is there between primary export and economic growth, as measured by GDP?

-Study Table Three carefully and answer the following questions in your Activity Journal:
+Study Table Three carefully and answer the following questions:

 - Which African country has the highest per capita GDP?